jakobottar/beer-explorer/process.md

 We might also look at including data from RateBeer or Untappd, because they seem to be more open to public data use.

+For brewery locations, we will automatically get the lat/long coordinates from Google Maps and store them in the data files.

 # Data Processing

 <!-- Do you expect to do substantial data cleanup?
 What quantities do you plan to derive from your data?
 How will data processing be implemented? -->